 You could put all the stuff you need in a sub program and call it before you start using your driven tools.
 That way you could use it each time you use driven tools.

-The CNC Training Centre recently trained the guys at Kukri Racing Developments
+The CNC Training Centre (that’s me David) recently trained some guys at a company I can’t metion for legal reasons.

 They had a couple of really nice Matsuura Machining Centres and this baby below.

 This is a sample part.
 They are producing some real high precision parts for racing motorbikes on this beast.
-The above is a test program we ran on it.
+This is a test program we ran on it.

 So back to driven tools (live tooling).
 So if you don’t go for a Y axis you save shit loads of money and you get to buy a Lambo.